 Gracing the Great Lawn in front of the Anderson-Clarke Center is Joseph Havel's installation "In Play."
 The bronze sculptures are in dialogue in two groupings; one on the southwest corner and the other on the northeast corner of the lawn.
 They convey a lightness in their positioning, appearing to hover over the grass as if they could be easily nudged or rolled.
 In Play invites intimate inspection, contemplation, and a re-thinking of the ideas sculpture can communicate.

 Enhance your career and personal development with Rice University.
 Choose from three graduate degrees and a variety of certificates and certifications.

-Want to take a sneak peek at the courses available through our for-credit degrees?
+Want to take a sneak peek at the courses available through our for-credit degrees or certificate programs?
 From the humanities to pedagogy and natural sciences, we have the course that might just let your curiosity take flight.

 5- minute read

 Dirk Van Tuerenhout, Ph.D., curator of anthropology at the Houston Museum of Natural Sciences, gives you a sneak peek